Dosage Form: tablet, film coated

 Olmesartan Medoxomil tablets may be administered with or without food.

 If blood pressure is not controlled by Olmesartan Medoxomil tablets alone, a diuretic may be added.
 Olmesartan Medoxomil tablets may be administered with other antihypertensive agents.

 Pediatric Hypertension (6 to 16 years of age)

 Dosage must be individualized.
-For children who can swallow tablets, the usual recommended starting dose of Olmesartan Medoxomil is 10 mg once daily for patients who weigh 20 to <35 kg (44 to 77 lb), or 20 mg once daily for patients who weigh ≥35 kg.
-For patients requiring further reduction in blood pressure after 2 weeks of therapy, the dose of Olmesartan Medoxomil may be increased to a maximum of 20 mg once daily for patients who weigh <35 kg or 40 mg once daily for patients who weigh ≥35 kg.
+For children who can swallow tablets, the usual recommended starting dose of Olmesartan Medoxomil tablet is 10 mg once daily for patients who weigh 20 to <35 kg (44 to 77 lb), or 20 mg once daily for patients who weigh ≥35 kg.
+For patients requiring further reduction in blood pressure after 2 weeks of therapy, the dose of Olmesartan Medoxomil tablet may be increased to a maximum of 20 mg once daily for patients who weigh <35 kg or 40 mg once daily for patients who weigh ≥35 kg.

 Children <1 year of age must not receive Olmesartan Medoxomil tablets for hypertension.